PCRUZDEV/higher-lower/README.md

 # higher-lower
-A game utilising what i have learn't and help through a course.
+Built a game utilising what i have learn't from a course online.